How to write an inclusion commitment statement

 - Post hard copies up around your club’s venue, on notice boards and in change rooms – this way there will be a constant reminder around the club for your members and any visiting teams – plus if you use a public venue like an aquatic, multi-sport or recreation centre this will give you greater exposure to prospective members too!

 If you need help taking action on creating an inclusion commitment statement for your club, then I am here for you!

 I created the Inclusive Club Kick Starter course to help you take action on seven things that will help set your club up for inclusion success.

 The good news is, it includes detailed instructions, templates and guidance on creating an inclusion commitment statement for your club.

-Click the button to find out more and enrol.
+Click here to find out more and enroll.

 Now it’s time to take action!

-- Download the template below then set up a time to discuss this with your club committee and members
+- Download the Club Inclusion Commitment Statement template below then set up a time to discuss this with your club committee and members.

-- Post a link to your completed inclusion commitment statement in the comments
+- Post a link to your completed inclusion commitment statement in the ISD Community Group.

-- If you know of a great example or have any questions post in the comments too
+- If you know of a great example or have any questions head over to the ISD Community Group to share.